Emergent Spacetime and Cosmic Inflation: Discussion

 We do not know the precise mechanism for the graceful exit.
 Thereby we will briefly speculate a plausible scenario only.
 Let us start with a naive observation.
-The Lorentzian metric \eq{gen-inf} describes general scalar-tensor perturbations on the inflating spacetime.
+The Lorentzian metric \eq{1gen-inf} describes general scalar-tensor perturbations on the inflating spacetime.
 Since the fluctuations have been superposed on the inflating background, we suspect that there may be some nonlinear damping mechanism through the interactions between the background and the density fluctuations.
 To be precise, there may be a cosmic analogue of the Landau damping in plasma physics originally applied to longitudinal oscillations of an electron plasma.
-The Landau damping in a plasma occurs due to the energy exchange between an electromagnetic wave and particles in the plasma with velocity approximately equal to phase velocity of the wave and leads to exponentially decaying collective oscillations.\footnote{There is a nice exposition on the Landau damping by Werner Herr, ``Physics of Landau Damping: An introduction (to a mysterious topic)," available at https://indico.cern.ch/event/216963/contribution/41/material/slides/0.pdf.
+The Landau damping in a plasma occurs due to the energy exchange between an electromagnetic wave and particles in the plasma with velocity approximately equal to phase velocity of the wave.
+It leads to exponentially decaying collective oscillations.\footnote{There is a nice exposition on the Landau damping by Werner Herr, ``Introduction to Landau Damping," available at https://cds.cern.ch/record/1507631/files/CERN-2014-009.pdf.
 Recently the Landau damping has been mathematically established even at the non-linear level \cite{landau-vilani}.} The Landau damping may be intuitively understood by considering how a surfer gains energy from the sea wave.
-If the suffer is slightly slower than the wave mode, the mode loses energy to the suffer.
 For the wave to be damped, the wave velocity and the surfer velocity must be similar and then the surfer is trapped by the wave.
-A similar situation may happen in the inflating spacetime \eq{gen-inf}.
-Local fluctuations (suffers) on the inflating spacetime (the wave mode) are given by Eq. \eq{time-ncalg}.
+If the surfer is slightly slower than the wave mode, the mode loses energy to the surfer.
+A similar situation may happen in the inflating spacetime \eq{1gen-inf}.
+Local fluctuations (cf., surfers) on the inflating spacetime (cf., the wave mode) are given by Eq. \eq{1time-ncalg}.
 Note that these local fluctuations carry an additional localized energy and this local energy will cause a slight delay of the drift of local lumps compared to the inflating background.
-Moreover these drift delays will occur everywhere since (quantum) fluctuations are everywhere.
+Moreover these drift delays will occur everywhere since (quantum) fluctuations are ubiquitous.
 Then this is precisely the condition for the Landau damping to occur.
-If this is true, the inflating mode will transfer its kinetic energy to ubiquitous local fluctuations, ending the inflation through an exponential damping and entering to a radiation dominated era via the reheating at a sufficiently high temperature for the standard Big Bang.
+If this is true, the inflating mode will transfer its inflation (potential) energy to ubiquitous local fluctuations, ending the inflation through an exponential damping and entering to a radiation dominated era via the reheating at a sufficiently high temperature for the standard Big Bang.